 Because the DWAF is a leveraged program, Ohio can issue loans that total far more than the annual federal capitalization grant.
 As needed, OWDA issues bonds on behalf of the program to cover anticipated loan awards.
 Based on recent fund modeling, WSRLA currently has the capacity and capability to fund all the projects expected to be awarded in this program year.
-A dollar amount is not identified in the table above because it's directly related to the actual needs of our customers, which varies from year to year.
+Average annual loan awards total \$350M.
+This amount is identified in the table as an estimated value.
+The actual needs of our customers vary from year to year.